 Planning something in the city center on a busy Saturday afternoon is a great way to get plenty of free publicity.
 Music, dancers, flyers; whatever you think works with your brand.
-The key is to make it high energy and engaging so that people want to share it all over social media.
+The key is to make it high-energy and engaging so people want to share it all over social media.
 So have a hashtag prepared, and make it part of the visual spectacle of your performance.

 9. Educate people on how you got this far